-To construct the POD basis functions 5 full models (labelled F1-F5) of the reactor were performed.
+To construct the POD basis functions, five full models (labelled F1-F5) of the reactor were performed.
 These resolved the reactor first with all rods removed, and then with one single rod inserted at a time.
-The materials for the fuel and control rods for each calculation is presented in table III and this table also lists the corresponding eigenvalues.
-Each calculation was run through the full model using a regular mesh of 32,400 quadrilateral finite elements.
-A time step of 4.0 seconds was used and 4000 time steps were performed to ensure the eigenvalues were sufficiently converged.
-A snapshot set was then constructed by taking the solution at each 250th time instance.
-This resulted in 16 snapshots for each of the full simulations, thus 80 snapshots were recorded in total.
-From these snapshots a basis set consisting of 12 POD functions were generated, and these are illustrated in figure 10.
-The corresponding first 12 singular values of the snapshot matrix are presented in figure 11.
-It is shown that their values fall by nearly 5 orders of magnitude by the 12th singular value.
+The materials for the fuel and control rods for each calculation is presented in Table III, and this table also lists the corresponding eigenvalues.
+Each calculation was run through the full model using a regular mesh of 32 400 quadrilateral FEs.
+A time step of 4.0 s was used, and 4000 time steps were performed to ensure the eigenvalues were sufficiently converged.
+A snapshot